 Just as electrical wiring and the power grid can conduct electricity from the utility company, so can it conduct other electrical signals and other forms of EMF.
 Two types of this unwanted EMF include transient voltage and wireless signals.

 It is these forces that convert ‘smooth’ electricity we expect into unpredictable, ‘dirty’ electricity.
-And once these forces of are created, they spread throughout a building – and even to other buildings – over the electrical wiring and power grid, radiating potentially harmful EMF into our environments.
+And once these forces are created, they spread throughout a building – and even to other buildings – over the electrical wiring and power grid, radiating potentially harmful EMF into our environments.

 Increasingly, the devices and appliances that we use and enjoy are not designed to operate from the standardized electricity that we receive from the grid.
 And so the electrical signals must be converted to some other form.